 Excerpt from: “How to back up your iPhone or iPad”

-When you backup your whole phone it can be hard to access the photos and videos saved because they are locked away somewhere in the backup file.
-A better way to access them is to periodically import your favorite photo manager software or upload them to a cloud based service.
+When you back up your whole phone it can be hard to access the photos and videos saved because they are locked away somewhere in the backup file.
+A better way to access them is to periodically import your favorite photo manager software or upload them to a cloud-based service.

 iCloud Photo Library

 The iCloud Photo Library can be a very costly option since it does use your free 5GB and most likely a lot more.
 There are also many benefits to it to like all of your photographs will be synced across all of your iCloud devices.
 It can save space locally on your computer or phone to because when you snap a picture the full quality picture is saved to Apple’s servers and a lower quality picture with a smaller file size will be saved locally on your phone.
-Your data will be backed up across a wide range of servers around the world so you can theoretically never loose your pictures, as long as you don’t forget your iCloud password.
+Your data will be backed up across a wide range of servers around the world so you can theoretically never lose your pictures, as long as you don’t forget your iCloud password.

 Google Photos and Other Online Storage Options

 There are other online storage options like Google Photos that don’t offer as many benefits as iCloud Photo Library does.
 Unlike iCloud Photo Library these 3rd-parties don’t work using the local Photo app on your iOS device instead you have to download their app from the App Store.
-Once downloaded open it and find the locate the photo backup option which can usually be found on the left menu bar.
+Once downloaded open it and find the location the photo backup option which can usually be found on the left menu bar.
 Now all of your pictures saved to your photo camera will be uploaded to your cloud service of choice and are available anywhere on almost most any device.